thiagoh/sublime-dilmes-ipsum/README.md

 Alternatively, you can also specify the number of paragraphs, by writing a number, and pressing the shortcut key.
 Dilmes Ipsum will check if there is a number directly preceding the selection range, and replace it with that many paragraphs of lorem ipsum.
 Addind a decimal point, defines the approximate number of words per paragraph.

-## Examples

-Generate a dummy title for a blog, and a few paragraphs

-- Press the shortcut once, to generate a single line of lorem upsum, of about 10 characters
-- Move down to a newline, and type `5.60` and then press the keyboard shortcut for lorem ipsum

 ## Features

-1. Uses only words from [the original Dilmes ipsum text](http://www.lipsum.com/)
+1. Uses some popular phrases from Brazilian President Dilma Rousseff
-2. Randomly generates text from selection of words
+2. Randomly generates text from selection of phrases
-3. Always starts with `Dilmes ipsum` for first paragraph, and capitalizes following paragraphs
-4. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much lorem as you want)
+3. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much lorem as you want)
-5. Shortcut key, `Edit -> Text -> Dilmes Ipsum...` sub-menu, and context menu activation
+4. Shortcut key, `Edit -> Text -> Dilmes Ipsum...` sub-menu, and context menu activation
-6. Variable size of text from just `a bit` to more than you can shake a stick at!
-7. Specify how many paragraphs and words per paragraph you want (type a number before pressing the lorem ipsum keyboard shortcut)
-8. Works with multiple selection ranges
+5. Works with multiple selection ranges
-9. Does not leave trailing spaces
+6. Does not leave trailing spaces

 ## Install